Professor Reiko Goto, who specializes in economic philosophy, which adds a philosophical perspective to the academic field of economics,

 Economics analyzes various phenomena based on the premise that human behavior (regardless of individuals, including companies and nations) is for the purpose of maximizing their own profits.
 According to the premise, people work under the rationality of maximizing self-interest such as wages and evaluation.
 Even for things like helping others, which seem to be of no benefit to the individual, he maintains rationality by forcibly reasoning that it will be returned to his self-interest, such as "it will come back to me someday" or "the reputation of the world will improve." ing.

-However, economics, which is based on the monism of profit maximization, can have a negative impact on people's basic ideas about people and society," points out Reiko Goto Professor of Faculty of Economics Department of Economics.
-As a possible adverse effect, she gave an analogy that she often tells her students.
+"However, economics, which is premised on the monism of profit maximization, can have a negative impact on people's basic thinking about people and society," points out Professor Reiko Goto of the Department Faculty of Economics, Department of Economics.
+She gave an analogy she often tells her students as a possible negative impact.

 Suppose there are young siblings who are unable to touch a toy in front of them.
 My brother was the first to reach out.
 The younger brother shouted, "It's unfair," but when the older brother asked, "What did you want to do?"
 When the older brother heard the answer, he said, "Well, it turned out exactly as you thought, so why not?"